3lbsofSalt/aurelius-ecommerce/Checklist.md

 ### Important Detail Things
 - [ ] Make the country code for shipping a selectable dropdown
+- [ ] Shipping costs in utah are taxexempt if stated separately (not as part of the price of the product) however, if I bump up the cost of shipping to cover my own expenses are they still tax exempt?

 ### Auth
 - [ ] Github sign up callback to account management